Residency guide for non-EU employees

 The Netherlands has a unique residency program, for highly skilled migrants, which are employed by a recognised sponsor (as appointed by the Dutch immigration Office, the IND).

-INCO Business group is appointed as such ‘recognised’ Professional Employment Agency.
+INCO Global Solutions is appointed as such ‘recognised’ Professional Employment Agency.

 Such sponsorship status is difficult to obtain for newly incorporated (and non-active) Dutch companies (similar scenario as with the ICT scheme).